Gluten Free Zucchini Fritters with Feta

 Method

-Grate the zucchini and squeeze out as much moisture as possible (see notes below).
-Finely chop the spring onions.
+1. Grate the zucchini and squeeze out as much moisture as possible (see Note 1).
+Finely chop the scallions or spring onions.

-Place the zucchini and spring onions into a large mixing bowl.
-Add the eggs, olive oil and a generous seasoning of sea salt and cracked black pepper.
+2. Place the zucchini and scallions or spring onions into a large mixing bowl.
+Add the eggs, olive oil and a generous seasoning of salt and cracked black pepper.
 Beat well to combine.

-Heat a little oil in a fry pan over a medium heat.
+4. Heat a little oil in a frypan over a medium heat.
 Drop spoonfuls of the batter into the pan, using your spoon to flatten the mixture out and tidy up the edges.
 Fry for a minute or so until browned, then flip.
-I fry a few fritters at a time and keep them small to make them easier to flip.
+Keeping them small makes them easier to flip.

 Notes